applicaster/latam-product-documentation/Nilo/README.md

 Parameters:

--id.
+- id.
 Is the “_id” key available as part of the Configuration response in the previous step.
--twitterScreenName.
+- twitterScreenName.
 The username of the twitter account.

+  1.- Collection Folder.
+  2.- Mehotd to use "PUT Configuration"
+  3.- Select Body -> form-data  and Check the two parameters aformentioned.
+Enter both values in reference to the client.

+![image\_2][image-40]

 The call should give a response as follows (Twitter account fields should be part of the configuration):